GDPR for your website

 - Have you documented all systems that store data from the website and how they can be exported or deleted on an individual basis?

-If you are worried about the effects of GDPR on your business, let us know and we can do an audit for you.
-This audit will pinpoint weak areas and give you recommendations for how to strengthen these.
+If you are worried about the effects of GDPR on your business, let us know and we can do a website review for you.
+This website review will pinpoint weak areas and give you recommendations for how to strengthen these.

 Need help with GDPR?